Find Affordable College Courses

 River Forest, IL

-The in-demand bachelor’s degree programs at Dominican University helped the school earn the #3 place on this year’s ranking of the most popular non-professional general legal studies schools in Illinois.
-Located in the large suburb of River Forest, Dominican U is a private not-for-profit college with a small student population.
+A rank of #3 on this year’s list means Dominican University is a great place for non-professional general legal studies students working on their bachelor’s degree.
+Located in the large suburb of River Forest, Dominican U is a private not-for-profit school with a small student population.

 Of the 7 students majoring in non-professional general legal studies at Dominican U, 14% are male and 86% are female.